niklukman/google-homepage/README.md

 # google-homepage
-google homepage clone for the odin project
-Skill practiced: HTML, CSS and DevTools
+google homepage html and css clone project for the odin project Skill practiced: HTML, CSS and DevTools